G265Dev/Minecraft-Bedrock-For-Linux/README.md

 ```

 ## PLEASE READ BEFORE USE
 This launcher does not contain any minecraft bedrock code or game files.
-To play you need to own either a minecraft.apk file or own mineccraft bedrock on the google play store to play using this launcher.
+To play you need to own either a minecraft.apk file or own minecraft bedrock on the google play store to play using this launcher.